jsolve/jsolve.github.io/_posts/2015-05-21-collection-restrictions-part-3.markdown

 title:  "Sweetener - Collection Restrictions - Part III - Custom restrictions"
 date:   2015-05-21 19:09:53
 categories: java
-tags: java, sweetener, restrictions, collections, criteria
+tags: java sweetener restrictions collections criteria
 author: Łukasz Stypka
 ---
 Sweetener contains many pre-defined restrictions, but we cannot predict all use-cases of our mechanism.
 For this reason we have prepared `CustomRestriction`.
 If none of the restrictions prepared by us is what you are looking for, you can create your own restriction.
 Preparing `CustomRestriction` is simple and intuitive.
 To create your own `Restriction` you need to create new class which extends `CustomRestriction` class.